Relm4/blog/content/posts/announcing_relm4_v0.5_beta/index.md

 ## Macroscopic macro improvements

 The `view!` macro has been largely rewritten, making the codebase smaller, faster and more maintainable.
-Additionally, the macro gained a lot of exiting features and is able to continue the code generation even if it encounters errors.
+Additionally, the macro gained a lot of exiting features and can continue the code generation even if it encounters errors.

 ### Rusty blueprints

-With 0.5, the macro syntax has been cleaned up and became even easier.
+With 0.5, the macro syntax was cleaned up and became even easier.
 By pure coincidence, it looks very similar to the [Blueprint language](https://jwestman.pages.gitlab.gnome.org/blueprint-compiler/) that's specifically designed for GTK4 UIs.

 Yet, Relm4 has more to offer than just creating UIs.